Table of Contents

-In our country, data about large fires are all over the news, with the left arguing they are caused by global warming, and the right complaining about the left refusing to let states engage in proper forestry.
-The evidence shows that many fires are caused by arsonists, and possibly foreign terrorists.
+In our country, data about large fires are all over the news, with the left arguing they are caused by global warming and the right complaining about the left refusing to let states engage in proper forestry.
+The evidence shows that arsonists and possibly foreign terrorists cause many fires.
 Even the Imperial Japanese Army tried to burn down U.S. West Coast forests, using hot air balloons with napalm firebombs to spread a destructive fire across the West Coast.

-In California, our 1994 earthquakes knocked over unstrapped weather heaters, igniting natural gas explosions, causing companies, residents, and taxpayers an estimated billions of dollars in property damage from turned structures.
+In California, our 1994 earthquakes knocked over unstrapped weather heaters, igniting natural gas explosions and causing companies, residents, and taxpayers to estimate billions of dollars in property damage from turned structures.

 Whatever the causes, fires can kill, maim and destroy families.
 Suffering severe burn injuries and smoke inhalation are often sustained as people attempt to evacuate buildings on their way to the ground floor.
 Victims of these recent fires can consult a Los Angeles burn injury attorney if they have questions about homeowner’s insurance or injury claims against other liable parties causing contributing to the fires.

 I am a California fire injury lawyer, Michael Ehline.
 I am a highly trained burn injury attorney in all things related to fires and burns, including advanced knowledge about the California Department of Forestry (CAL FIRE).
 Below I will talk about the two blazes in Colorado, the latest fires, and what to do if you suffered a fire-related loss in California.
 In the end, I will include some bonus information for wildfire accident victims.